acid-info/nomos.tech/about/team.md

 At this stage of development, the group of contributors working on Nomos is small, meaning it has a loose, fluid structure.
 As more contributors join to work on the network, we expect to revise the structure detailed here.

 Nomos is keen to work with other contributors.
-If you share our passion for decentralization, individual sovereignty and privacy, we'd love to hear from you.
+If you share our passion for decentralisation, individual sovereignty and privacy, we'd love to hear from you.
 As an open-source project, we also welcome community contributions.
 Please check out our [Github repo here](https://github.com/logos-co).

 [Work with us](https://jobs.status.im/)